ericgur/fixed_point128/README.md

 # The fixed_point128 Class Template
  A 128 bit fixed-point class template for fast, high precision calculations.
  I developed this code during my COVID sick leave in a possibly futile effort to combat long-COVID.
  This code is used in my [Mandelbrot just-for-fun project](https://github.com/ericgur/Mandelbrot).
-With double precision floats I could zoom the image to 2^44^, with the fixed-point, 2^133^ is now possible.
+With double precision floats I could zoom the image to 2^44^, with the fixed-point, 2^113^ is now possible.

  Modifying existing floating point code to use this class is a fairly low effort work.

 ## fixed_point128 Properties
  - Most operations are very fast.
 1-10x slower than double precision. ~10x faster than MPIR at similar precision.
- - Up to 37 fraction digits (decimal) are supported.
+ - Up to 38 fraction digits (decimal) are supported.
  - Has a superset of integer and floating point functions including all standard C/C++ operators.
  - The single template paramter **\<I\>** allows the user to specify 1-64 bits for the integer part, the rest are allocated to the fraction.
- - An object can be created from all int/float types as well as from strings repsenting a float.
+ - An object can be created from all int/float types as well as from strings representing a float.
  - Supports converions from one template instance to another (2 instances with different **\<I\>** parameter).

  ## Dependencies and Perquisites